-138.-(1) The guardian in adoption12 must make an affidavit before the further hearing of the originating summons setting out the result of any investigation made as to the circumstances of the infant and the applicant, and all other matters relevant to the proposed adoption with a view to safeguarding the interest of the infant, and as to the following questions in particular so far as the guardian in adoption12 has been able to ascertain:
+138.-(1) The guardian in adoption12 must make an affidavit before the further hearing of the originating summons setting out the result of any investigation made as to the circumstances of the infant and the applicant, and all other matters relevant to the proposed adoption with a view to safeguarding the interest of the infant, and as

-- (a) whether the averments in the affidavit are true; - (b) whether any payment or other reward in consideration of the adoption has been received or agreed upon, and whether it is consistent with the welfare of the infant; - (c) whether the means and status of the applicant are such as to enable the applicant to maintain and bring up the infant suitably, and what right or interest in property the infant has;

-(d) whether it is desirable for the welfare of the infant that the Court should be asked to make an interim order or to impose in making an adoption order any particular terms and conditions or to require the applicant to make any particular provision for the infant.
+- (a) whether the averments in the affidavit are true; - (b) whether any payment or other reward in consideration of the adoption has been received or agreed upon, and whether it is consistent with the welfare of the infant; - (c) whether the means and status of the applicant are such as to enable the applicant to maintain and bring up the infant suitably, and what right or interest in property the infant has; - (d) whether it is desirable for the welfare of the infant that the Court should be asked to make an interim order or to impose in making an adoption order any particular terms and conditions or to require the applicant to make any particular provision for the infant.

-(2) Where the Director of Social Welfare is the guardian in $adoption^{12}$ of the infant, the affidavit may be sworn by the Director or any public officer appointed by him to conduct the required investigation.
+(2) Where the Director-General of Social Welfare is the guardian in adoption12 of the infant, the affidavit may be sworn by the Director-General or any public officer appointed by him to conduct the required investigation.